-Name and Address of Holder Class of Shares Type of Ownership Number of Common Shares Percentage of Common Shares N. Murray Edwards St. Moritz, Switzerland Common Shares Direct and Indirect 43,056,979 74.0%
+Name and Address of Class of Shares Type of Number of Percentage of Holder Ownership Common Shares Common Shares N. Murray Edwards St. Moritz, Switzerland Common Shares Direct and Indirect 43,056,979 75.0%

 MATERIAL CONTRACTS

 The only material contract of the Corporation that was entered into within the most recently completed financial year, or entered into before the most recently completed financial year which is still in effect, other than contracts entered into in the ordinary course of business, is the Bank Credit Facility Agreement between Magellan and a syndicate of lenders.
 See "General Development of the Business - Financing Matters" and "Borrowings - Bank Credit Facility".